GandhiCloudLab/ibm-api-connect/01-install-in-aks/readme.md

 ### 3.4.
 Install API Connect CRDs

-1. Take the file  [ibm-apiconnect-crds.yaml](./files/ibm-apiconnect-crds.yaml) in this repo.
-Download this.
+1. Download the file  [ibm-apiconnect-crds.yaml](./files/ibm-apiconnect-crds.yaml) from this repo.

 2. Run the following command to deploy the same